-The Archer Mountain Community, a place for Earth Centred Spirituality, offers an opportunity for you to take some time to stop and explore who you are and where you are on your journey through life.
-In entering into this space you will touch your story, feel the grass between your toes, meet the mountain, smell the earth, taste good food.
-Come for Sabbatical Time, Individual/Earth Retreats, Reflection Days, Spiritual Direction/Counselling, Daily Meditation, Teacher Inservice.
-We have an ongoing calendar
+The Archer Retreat Centre, a place of Earth Centred Spirituality, is a space for you to take some time to reflect upon who you are and to explore where you are on your journey through life.
+In entering into this space you will touch your story, feel the grass between your toes, meet the mountain, smell the earth harvest and taste good food.

-Just north of Brisbane, overlooking the beautiful Stanley River Valley at the base of Mount Archer we provide a space to get away from it all and reconnect with yourself and the Earth.
-We provide accommodation for up to 6 people in private single rooms and cabins with a possibility of twin share and/or couple accommodation.
+Just north of Brisbane, overlooking the beautiful Stanley River Valley at the base of Buruja (Mount Archer) we provide an experience for you to reconnect with yourself and the Earth.
+We provide accommodation for up to 9 people in private single rooms and cabins with a possibility of twin share and/or couple accommodation.
 Overflow camping may also be possible.

 Mountain meets valley